 The NIU KQi3 electric scooter helmet has a half-helmet design that comes in handy when riding on electric scooters, motorcycles, and skateboards.
 This helmet has pronounced internal recessed channels, providing visual appeal and directing cool air around the head.
 It has moisture-wicking pads that remain dry throughout long journeys.
 These pads are washable to maintain the helmet in pristine condition.
 However, this unit is only available in one size, limiting its appeal.

 Integrated LED lights to enhance visibility, promoting safety on the road.
 These lights have three different lighting modes and they can be charged conveniently with a USB charger.
 The strap on this model is reflective for visibility.
 This helmet has a minimalistic design that provides 360° vision.
-It has a one-handed fitting system that allows fastening the strap easily.
+It has a one-handed fitting system that allows fastening of the strap easily.
 Weighing just 540g, this helmet is very comfortable and easy to store.
 The helmet is CPSC-certified for safety.